 A close reading of the entire New Testament, with the goal of understanding its messages in historical context.
 Attention given to various theories of interpretation, the theological and ethical import of scripture, other influential and suppressed early Christian writings, the role of women in the Jesus Movement, and cultivation of one's own informed perspective.
 (D-I)

-An encounter with the poets, pilgrims, gurus, gods, goddesses and ordinary devotees of major Indian Traditions including Hinduism and Tibetan Buddhism.
-Explores the sacred texts of the Vedas, the Upanishads and the Bhagavad Gita; the epic Ramayana; everyday worship practices at home, the temple and on the road; contemporary sages; and Hindu nationalism.
+An encounter with the poets, pilgrims, gurus, gods, goddesses and ordinary devotees of major Indian Traditions, including Hinduism, Jainism, Sikhism, and Tibetan Buddhism.
+Explores the sacred texts of the Vedas, the Upanishads and Bhagavad Gita; the epic Ramayana; everyday worship practices at home, in the temple and on the road; contemporary sages; and Hindu nationalism.
 Includes several films, including Gandhi and Kundun.
 (D-I) (AY)

 *REL 180 ISLAM (4 credits)